jlddukes/jordan-dukes-portfolio/README.md

 This repository was created to help with guiding me in making my technical coding portfolio.

 ## Description
 This portfolio was created by me to showcase my skills with HTML and CSS properties.
 I spent a lot of time working to perfect and mimic the baseline example.
-For reference to future employeers, you can contact me through the links on the page.
+For reference to future employers, you can contact me through the links on the page.
 When viewing this design, think about each color and have amazing thoughts.

 ## Installation
 N/A